 - In addition to plants, include different types of screening like bamboo or lattice fencing.

 There are all kinds of plants suitable for a curious child’s exploration.
-While it’s obvious that there will be some visual impact associated with the range of shapes, patterns and colors, try to focus on choosing plants with fascinating texture – furry/woolly, soft and silky.
-Bumpy, tickly and prickly (but stay away from plants that might cause injury.).
-Smooth, spongy and playful.
-Even sticky or wet plants, like sundew, aquarium plants and algae, make wonderful additions to this garden.
+While it’s obvious that there will be some visual impact associated with the range of shapes, patterns, and colors, try to focus on choosing plants with fascinating textures – furry/woolly, soft, and silky.
+Bumpy, tickly, and prickly (but stay away from plants that might cause injury.).
+Smooth, spongy, and playful.
+Even sticky or wet plants, like sundew, aquarium plants, and algae, make wonderful additions to this garden.

 Plants for a ‘Scratch and Sniff’ Garden